dominicegginton/dotfiles/README.md

 #### Upgrading this Flake

 GitHub Actions workflows are used to automatically update the flake inputs weekly.
-A pull request is made and the CI workflow will build a virual machine or top level configuration to ensure that upgraded flake inputs result in successful builds.
+A pull request is made and the CI workflow will build a virtual machine or top-level configuration to ensure that upgraded flake inputs result in successful builds.